 This sounds simple—but for most practices, just asking isn’t enough.
 There are often too many steps the patient has to take to get a review posted once they leave the office.

 The key to getting a steady stream of patient reviews is to make it easy for your patients by doing some of the work for them.
-To do this, you’ll need reputation management software: This not only makes it easy for patients to leave a review but also provides a way for patients to contact you with negative feedback.
-This is what is called a “review funnel.”
+To do this, you’ll need reputation management software and a review funnel.

 Solution: A “Review Funnel”

 MedPB’s Online Review Builder can help make this whole process easier.
-It offers an automated, proven way to get patient reviews, address negative feedback before it goes live, and bolster your practice’s online reputation.
+It offers an automated, proven way to get patient reviews and bolster your practice’s online reputation.

 Every day, ORB checks multiple review sites—from major platforms such as Yelp and Google to local and specialized sites.
 Then, it automatically publishes snippets of new 4 and 5-star patient reviews to a single page on your practice’s website.
 An aggregated score is also published at the top of the page, so visitors can gauge your practice’s reputation at a glance.